Cuban dissident movement: Human rights in contemporary Cuba

+History

+Emergence

+While an anti-Castro opposition had existed since 1959, it concluded around 1968, with the total consolidation of political authority by Fidel Castro.
+The rise of a human rights focused opposition within Cuba occurred later with the founding of the Cuban Commission for Human Rights in 1976.

+In 1987, the Cuban Commission for Human Rights and National Reconciliation, headed by Elizardo Sánchez, demanded a plebiscite and gathered 11,000 signatures for their request.
+This marked a major shift among dissidents, to start demanding total political change, rather than minor political reforms.

+In 1997, a collection of dissident scholars including Félix Bonne, René Gómez Manzano, Marta Beatriz Roque, and Vladimiro Roca, kown as the "gang of four", authored a paper titled The Homeland Belongs To Us All which demanded free speech and plural elections.
+The "gang of four" were immediately arrested, and spent several years in prison.

 Black Spring

 During the "Black Spring" in 2003, the regime imprisoned 75 dissidents, including 29 journalists.
 Their cases were reviewed by Amnesty International who officially adopted them as prisoners of conscience.
 To the original list of 75 prisoners of conscience resulting from the wave of arrests in spring 2003, Amnesty International added four more dissidents in January 2004.
 They had been arrested in the same context as the other 75 but did not receive their sentences until much later.
 These prisoners have since been released in the face of international pressure.
 Tripartite talks between the Cuban government, the Catholic Church in Cuba and the Spanish government were initiated in spring 2010 in reaction to the controversial death of political prisoner Orlando Zapata Tamayo in February 2010 following a hunger strike amid reports of massive abuse at the hands of prison staff.
 These negotiations resulted in a July 2010 agreement that all remaining prisoners of the 'Group of 75' would be freed.
 Spain offered to receive those prisoners who would agree to be released and immediately exiled together with their families.
 Of the 79 prisoners of conscience 56 were still behind bars at the time of the agreement.
 Of the total group, 21 are still living in Cuba today whereas the others are in exile, most of them in Spain.
 The final two prisoners were released on 23 March 2011.